shyp-studio/hikma-health-backend/README.md

 At this point, you should be able to `./run.sh` in your venv to run locally

+**This section is note needed any more, Skip everything related to Bucket** **Bucket was used to save daily patients data CSV file.
+In this version the functionality is fixed to directly generate CSV file instead of downloading the saved one from the Bucket.**
 Create EXPORTS_STORAGE_BUCKET as “hikma-api-exports” Same region as cluster, uniform access,
 Under permissions give the service account you created access to the buckets as a “Storage Object Admin” Role